kovidgoyal/calibre/manual/faq.rst

       manually allow |app| in it or uninstall Constant Guard Protection.

-    * On some 64 bit versions of Windows there are security software/settings that prevent 64-bit |app| from working.
+    * On some 64 bit versions of Windows there are security software/settings that prevent 64-bit |app| from working properly.
 If you are using the 64-bit version of |app| try switching to the 32-bit version.

 If none of the above apply to you, then there is some other program on your